yext/search-ui-react/docs/search-ui-react.filtersearchprops.searchonselect.md

 > Use the `onSelect` prop instead.
 >

 Whether to trigger a search when an option is selected.
-Defaults to true.
+Defaults to false.

 <b>Signature:</b>